 Citrus Wildlife Management Area

-Citrus WMA includes nearly 50,000 acres in Citrus and Hernando counties, just west of Inverness.
-High-quality sandhills support approximately 60 active colonies of red-cockaded woodpeckers, as well as indigo snakes, fox squirrels, gopher tortoise, and white-tailed deer.
+Citrus Wildlife Management Area (WMA) includes nearly 50,000 acres in Citrus and Hernando counties, just west of Inverness.
+High-quality sandhills support approximately 60 active colonies of red-cockaded woodpeckers, as well as indigo snakes, fox squirrels, gopher tortoise and white-tailed deer.
 This wildlife management area is one of seven large tracts that make up the Withlacoochee State Forest.
-Recreation opportunities include hunting, fishing, wildlife viewing, camping, hiking, biking, picnicking, and horseback riding.
+Recreation opportunities include hunting, fishing, wildlife viewing, camping, hiking, biking, picnicking and horseback riding.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 For more detailed information go to Nicole's Law.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.

 Rules Regarding Dogs

 - For purposes other than hunting (except in areas posted as "Closed to Pets" by the Florida Forest Service), dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.